 10. French Bulldog

 The French Bulldog, or Frenchie, is a small breed with a lively personality.
-They are a low-energy pup that suits apartment living easily.
+They are a low- to medium-energy pup that suits apartment living easily.

 Since Frenchies are brachycephalic, they should never be over-exercised.
 It can end up nearly fatal, especially in hot weather.
 They have trouble breathing through their shortened snouts and can overheat quickly.

 French Bulldogs should receive about an hour of exercise each day.
 They should get several short walks spread out, with quality cuddle sessions and mental stimulation in between.
 Avoid exercise that involves jumping or using a lot of stairs, as they can injure their back easily and are prone to intervertebral disc disease.